Jahia/jcrestapi/README.md

     - support for v1.1 of the API
     - fixed an issue with Paths API where extra slashes in the URI could result in unexpected behavior
 - v2.1.1:
-    - support for disabling query and types endpoint based on `jahia.find.disabled` setting.
+    - support for disabling query and types endpoint based on `jahia.find.disabled` setting
+- v2.2.0:
+    - support for v1.2 of the API
+    - uses BOM from jaxrs-osgi-extender and json-generation modules to keep Jackson and Jersey versions in sync

 ### Goals